rocky/python-loctraceback/README.rst

 This modules extends the Python 3.6 API traceback module by adding in fragment decomplation info for more precise location information.

-Although the API is from Python 3.6, the code runs on 3.3 or greater, and could be back-ported to earlier Python versions as well, should there be sufficient need, interest, or volunteers.
+Although the API is from Python 3.6, the code runs on 3.3 or greater.
+Back-porting to ther Python versions is left as an exercise to the reader.

 See `these slides <http://rocky.github.io/pycon2018.co>`_ for information on the technology behind this.